NikkNakk/Brightwork-Theme/README.md

 ```
 * *Be patient as the render command will take around a minute or two to complete.
 I plan on replacing this with a progress bar or something* *

-**Note:** You do not have to pass the render command if you do not change colors and want to change another property or are testing something else.
-You can simply just run:
+**Note:** You have to run the render command for the initial install.
+After that, you only have to run it if you change colors.
+If you do not change colors, you can install other changes much quicker with:
 ```
 sudo ninja install
 ```